Policy Manager - J-PAL South Asia

-Education: Master's degree (preferably in economics, public policy or international development).
+- Education: Master's degree (preferably in economics, public policy, public health, or international development).
 A strong technical understanding of economics and/or evaluation is necessary to ensure that J-PAL SA’s findings are translated into general policy conclusions in a way that is both simple to follow but also accurate and undistorted.

-Experience: This position requires three or more years of relevant experience in addition to a relevant Master's degree - previous managerial experience will be an added advantage.
-Candidates who have experience working with central and state government partners will be strongly preferred.
+- Experience: This position requires three or more years of relevant experience in addition to a relevant Master's degree.
+Demonstrated interest and experience in early childhood development will be considered favourably.

 - Proven ability to handle several different projects/tasks at one time, successfully complete tasks assigned, and meet deadlines;